anonthertab/anonthertab/README.md

 with that corny shit out of the way, i'm an adult.
 (20+)

+i like doodling peoples oc on their strawpage teehee..

 . ݁₊ ⊹ . ݁ ⟡ ݁ . ⊹ ₊ ݁.

 i unironically ship these two, lol.